imacrayon/alpine-ajax/docs/reference.md

 </div>
 ```

-Every server response that includes a `notifications` element will get inserted into this `aria-live` region.
-Take a look at the [Notifications example](/examples/notifications) for a demonstration.
+Every server response that includes an element with `id="notifications"` will replace the existing list of notifications inside the `aria-live` region.
+Take a look at the [Notifications example](/examples/notifications) for a complete demonstration of this UI pattern.

 ## $ajax